lovnishverma/crop-predict/README.md

 ---

-> Built for M.Tech AI students at NIELIT Ropar · No brainrot.
+> Built for IndiaAI students at NIELIT Ropar · No brainrot.
 Just facts. 🌾